Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes: Results and discussion

 \subsubsection{Q-Factor Analysis}

 Using the resonance line width ($\Delta\lambda$) of the mode with the highest intensity having wavelength ($\lambda$), we calculated the Q factor ( \(Q = \frac{\lambda}{\Delta\lambda}\)) to quantitatively characterize the resonance spectra, where $\Delta\lambda$ is also known as the full width at half maxima of a mode.
 In Figure 4, the line width $\Delta\lambda$ corresponding to the resonance peak before coupling the microdroplet on the gold nanoparticle cluster (at $\lambda$ = 608.2 nm) is 1.87 nm, and the Q factor is roughly 325.
 When the droplet is precisely parked on the gold nanoparticle cluster, its line width $\Delta\lambda$ of the highest intensity mode (at $\lambda$ = 615.3 nm) is 1.98, and the Q factor is found to be roughly 310.
-Compared to the earlier reports on nematic droplets at room temperature, the Q factor value is an order of magnitude lower.
-This is because we have a minimum spectral resolution instrumental limitation; specifically, our spectrometer's spectral resolution is an order of magnitude lower than that utilised by M. Humar et. al.\cite{humar2009electrically} The Q-factor of the highest intensity mode during coupling slightly decreased as compared to before coupling of the microdroplet with the gold nanoparticle cluster.
+The observed WGM linewidths indicate that the measured Q values are primarily limited by the intrinsic optical losses of the dye-doped nematic microdroplet.
+The Q-factor of the highest intensity mode during coupling slightly decreased as compared to before coupling of the microdroplet with the gold nanoparticle cluster.
+Plasmonic coupling introduces additional radiative and absorptive losses that have broadened the modes slightly compared to uncoupled droplets.
 This field enhancement, without significantly degrading the Q-factor, ensures localisation of the optical field.
-In addition to the main resonances, very small peaks with low intensity are also visible in the WGM mode that correspond to higher-order WGMs, arising from either TE or TM polarizations.\cite{humar2009electrically}
+Future experiments with higher-resolution spectroscopy will allow a more precise determination of the intrinsic Q. \cite{humar2009electrically} In addition to the main resonances, very small peaks with low intensity are also visible in the WGM mode that correspond to higher-order WGMs, arising from either TE or TM polarizations. \cite{humar2009electrically}